timmandz/timmandz.github.io/index.md

 ![window example explanation](raw_window_1d.png)

-Note that a single pair (input_0, labels_0) overlaps.
+Note that a single pair input-output pair (input_0, labels_0) does not overlap between input and label, but subsequent training pairs overlap a lot, for example in addition to the training pair showed above, the next training pair would be ([1,2,3,4,5,6], [7]).

 ## Experiments/evaluation

 The simplest model you can build is one that predicts a stock price a single day in the future.
 For this we decided to let the model use 30 days as input, and then predict the 31st day.
 The reason we decided to 30 days is because in reality, you would want as big input as possible to let the model learn as much as possible.
 However, the more days you use, the smaller your data sets become, and we found 30 to be a good middle ground.

-Here you can see the entire MSFT stock divided into training, validation and test.
+Here you can see the entire AAPL stock divided into training, validation and test.
 Overlayed on the test data are also a couple one day predictions for each of our model.

 ![big1](big1.png)

 Zooming in, we can see our predictions don't start until a fair bit into the testing set, which is because we have our input_width set to 30.
 Each blue, magenta and red dot in the plot is a model predictions using the previous 30 greens dots as input.
-The reason the dots are grouped into chunks are 5 instead of being evenly space dout is because Yahoo Finance does not have stock prices for weekends.

-To evaluate the models, we can look at the plots, as well as evaluate the mean squared error on the validation and test sets, which tells us that our convolutional model performed the best.
+To evaluate the models, we can look at the plots, as well as evaluate the mean squared error on the validation and specificallly the test set.
+This tells us that our convolutional model performed the best.

 ```txt
 __One day prediction (label width is 1)__